chuangcaleb/f2-rewrite/README.md

   - resolution
   - postcreds
 ```

+Right now, the source file names are just the file names without the extensions.
+One, since they all should be `.fountain` files, it saves needless repetitive typing.
+Two, it will technically be filetype/extension-agnostic, meaning you could have a `intro.txt` file in your source directory and the build script will parse and include it just like a `.fountain` file.
+This is because they are all plain text files anyways.

+The build script also searches for all files in all subdirectories of the source directory and treats them all the same regardless of relative directory.
+This means you can organize your source directory however you want, but you probably will organize it according to Acts like how I have.

+The great thing about defining the structure order in a config file is that you can use "Move Line Up/Down" hotkeys to quickly reorder scenes by their identifiers, rather than whole blocks of Fountain code.
+You can also just comment them out to temporarily remove them (again, rather than commenting out whole blocks of Fountain code).

+I've made the Fountain title page as its own source file rather as configuration settings in the config file because it's just more native to Fountain, besides you can preview how it looks like in its own Fountain file.

+I also have these `# ACT 1` items in the structure list.
+The build script will watch for structure items that start with the `#` character, and insert the item as a string rather than parsing it as file name.
+This is so that structure/timeline markers don't need to be inside and attached to a specific Fountain file's scene.
+You can see how these render in the output file.

+#### VS Code Tasks

 VS Code has a feature called [Tasks: Custom Tasks](https://code.visualstudio.com/Docs/editor/tasks#_custom-tasks) where we can define a Custom Task.